SPE-R/SPE/SPE-R-2024-practicals-with-solutions/causInf2-s.md

     the previously fitted linear predictor
     $\widehat{\eta}_i = \text{logit}(\widehat Y_i)$
     from the original
-    outcome model `mY` as an offset term.
+    outcome model `mY` as an offset term; see item 5.2.
-    Moreover, the intercept is
+    Moreover, the intercept is removed.
-    removed.

 ``` r